Analytical expressions for pulse profile of neutron stars in plasma environments: Analytical Approach

 being $A$ the metric element $-g_{tt}$, which must be evaluated at the radial coordinate where the angles $\delta$ and $\theta$ are being measured, in this case $R$.
 Eq. \eqref{eq:Belo}, however, is valid for any point along the trajectory, being $\delta$ the angle between the position vector of the ray and the tangent to its trajectory at that point.

-However, the central limitation of Beloborodov's approach is that it does not take into account the presence of plasma.
+A limitation of Beloborodov's approach is that it does not take into account the presence of plasma.
 For this reason, we have been forced to imitate its development, introducing now a spherically symmetric plasma distribution according to Eq. \eqref{eq:refindnum}.
-The influence of the plasma has been retained up to order $\epsilon^2$, obtaining a correction for the Beloborodov cosine relation that can be expressed in general form as
+The influence of the plasma has been retained up to order $\epsilon^2$, obtaining a correction for the Beloborodov cosine relation that can be expressed in general form as {